 The entire Sous valley is a good area for birding.
 It is especially famous for Dark Chanting Goshawk and Tawny Eagle, and Booted Eagle, Black-Winged Kite and Eurasian Kestrel can also be seen.
 In the agricultural fields we will also hope to find many different species of passerines.

 The Oued Massa Nature reserve, and its neighbour, the Sous-Massa National Park.
 It is a rich ecology system that consists of the Massa lagoon fringed by massive sand dunes, reed beds and muddy banks.
 The 34000 hectare park and nature reserve were created in 1991 to protect the unique flora and fauna in this part of Morocco.

 The park’s main conservation importance is that it holds three of the four Moroccan colonies of the Northern Bald Ibis.
 Together with the fourth site at nearby Tamri, it holds 95% of the world’s truly wild breeding birds of this endangered species!
-Only about 500 remain in the wild…
+Only about 500 remain in the wild.

-We will spend tonight in Essaouira, formerly known as Mogador.
-It is a city in the region of Marrakesh-Safi, on the Atlantic coast.
-The modern name means “the little rampart”, a reference to the fortress walls that still enclose part of the city.
+In the afternoon we will transfer back to Marrakesh with a final stop near Essaouira, where there is a major colony of Eleonora’s Falcon.
 The Medina of Essaouira is a UNESCO World Heritage listed city, an example of a late 18th-century fortified town, as transferred to North Africa by European colonists.
 The medina is home to many small arts and crafts businesses, notably cabinet making and ‘thuya’ wood-carving (using roots of the Tetraclinis tree), both of which have been practised in Essaouira for centuries.

 Essaouira is also renowned for its kitesurfing and windsurfing, with the powerful trade wind blowing almost constantly onto the protected, almost waveless, bay.
 The annual “Woodstock of Morocco”, with an emphasis on gnaoua music, rock, jazz and reggae is also held in Essaouira, attracting 45000 spectators.